FunHOI: Annotation-Free 3D Hand-Object Interaction Generation via Functional Text Guidance: Related Work

+3D HOI Reconstruction aims to construct three-dimensional scenes that encompass the complete geometry of the hand and the object, as well as their patial pose that implies the semantics of interaction.

+\textbf{Template-based 3D HOI Reconstruction} focuses on the relative spatial relationship between the hand and the object.
+These methods adjust the pose of the hand given a predefined object geometry model to meet interaction demands~\cite{text2grasp,dexgraspnet}.
+While \textbf{Template-free 3D HOI Reconstruction} treats the construction of the object's geometry as an integral part of the reconstruction task.
+Such approaches generate the object's geometry conditioned on various inputs, e.g., text or images, and subsequently construct the complete 3D HOI scene on this basis~\cite{gsdf,liu2024easyhoi,ihoi,zhang2024moho}.
+Recent advances such as MagicHOI~\cite{magichoi2025} and Hand-held Object Reconstruction with Dynamic Interaction~\cite{jiang2025dynhor} leverage novel view synthesis priors and dynamic interaction cues to regularize occluded regions and improve robust 3D hand-object geometry and pose reconstruction from monocular interaction videos under fast motion and severe occlusions.

-\textbf{Physical HOI Synthesis} Several studies on the synthesis of HOI have focused on integrating physical and spatial guidance to ensure the production of physically plausible scenarios~\cite{dexgraspnet, grady2021contactopt, liu2021synthesizing, weng2024dexdiffuser,wang2013video,li2022contact2grasp}.
-These approaches optimize the physical interactions between hands and objects, aiming to generate 3D HOI data that adheres to established physical laws for enhanced realism.
-Inspired by these efforts, our work further refines the synthesis process by introducing a set of combined loss terms specifically designed to enhance the reality of 3D HOI.
+\textbf{Physical 3D HOI Reconstruction.} Several studies on 3D HOI reconstruction have focused on integrating physical and spatial guidance to ensure the production of physically plausible scenarios~\cite{dexgraspnet, grady2021contactopt, weng2024dexdiffuser,wang2013video}.
+Recent force-aware reconstruction frameworks such as ViTaM-D~\cite{yu2025vitamd} introduce distributed contact and force representations to refine interaction details and improve physical realism, particularly in complex dynamic and occluded contact regions.
+These approaches optimize the physical interactions between hands and objects, aiming to generate 3D HOI data that adhere to established physical laws for enhanced realism.
+Inspired by these efforts, our work further refines the reconstruction process by introducing a set of combined loss terms specifically designed to enhance the realism of 3D HOI.